|Pumpkins and Halloween decor decorate the grand staircase.|

-Its a far cry from our previous three Atlantic crossings when we’ve experienced rough seas.
-Fortunately, neither of us suffers from seasickness regardless of the condition of the seas.
-But with all this fun, we may suffer from a bit of tiredness from the late nights and social activities.
+It’s a far cry from our previous three Atlantic crossings when we’ve experienced rough seas.
+Fortunately, neither of us suffers from seasickness regardless of the condition of the waters.
+But with all this fun, we may suffer from tiredness from the late nights and social activities.

 We’re always amazed by how many people we meet during cruises.
-We’re both making a point of attempting to remember the names of all the fine people we meet while traveling but in this case, we’ve met so many, it can be difficult.
+We’re both making a point of attempting to remember the names of all the fine people we meet while traveling, but in this case, we’ve met so many, it can be not easy.

-Once again, tonight we’ll dine in the main dining room with my special meals prepared properly, although they may be bland.
+Once again, tonight, we’ll dine in the main dining room with my special meals appropriately prepared, although they may be bland.
 Without the addition of sauces, many of the meats, chicken, and fish are relatively tasteless.

-But, for us, cruising isn’t about the food as much as the friendliness of other passengers, the good service and the general ambiance of yet another cruise.
-On this particular cruise, we’ll remember the good meals we’ll have had in the two specialty restaurants as illustrated in the posts of the past few days.
+But, for us, cruising isn’t about the food as much as the friendliness of other passengers, the excellent service, and the general ambiance of yet another cruise.
+On this particular cruise, we’ll remember the good meals we’ll have had in the two specialty restaurants, as illustrated in the posts of the past few days.

-We’re enjoying this cruise considerably more than we did the Baltic cruise which embarked on August 11th and ended on August 23rd.
-No doubt the added enjoyment is a result of my feeling better and being able to walk about the ship with ease and the opportunity to meet more passengers.
+We’re enjoying this cruise considerably more than we did the Baltic cruise, which embarked on August 11th and ended on August 23rd.
+No doubt, the added enjoyment is a result of my feeling better and walking about the ship with ease and the opportunity to meet more passengers.

 Most days, I walk close to 10,000 steps, although we end up spending plenty of time sitting and yakking.
 It couldn’t be more fun.
-We haven’t attended a single show in the theater nor have we participated in any classes or games.
+We haven’t attended a single show in the theater or participated in any classes or games.
 Even so, we find ourselves in a constant flurry of activity with the many new people we meet.